AndrewDonelson/golog/README.md

 ```go
  log, err = NewLogger(&Options{Module: "my-service", UseColor: clrDisabled})
  ```

-This will create a new logger with the module name "my-service" and color disabled.
+This will create a new logger with the module name `my-service` and color disabled.

 ### Formatting